 Axis 2.
 Individual entrepreneurs registered in Hungary, natural persons and legal entities engaged in aquaculture and/or fisheries and/or fish processing industry (meas.
 2.1, 2.2, 2.3, 2.4) Axis 3.
-Groups/associations/organisations of fish producers or inland fishermen or fish processors Organisations of fisheries producers with a licence issued under the terms of Council Regulation (EC) No. 104/2000 Science, research institutions, universities and institutions of further training in the field of fisheries Axis 5.
-Ministry of Rural Development (MRD) as MA Agricultural and Rural Development Agency (ARDA) as IB Experts
+Groups/associations/organisations of fish producers or inland fishermen or fish processors - Organisations of fisheries producers with a licence issued under the terms of Council Regulation (EC) No. 104/2000 - Science, research institutions, universities and institutions of further training in the field of fisheries Axis 5.
+Agricultural and Rural Development Agency (ARDA) as IB - Experts